cmulv002/resultBrackets/README.md

 To run this program, you must use these two libraries.
 You can install them via pip if you know what you're doing with python.
 You will also need the requests and string library.
 Including those is shown in the code.

+## Sample Output

 ![alt text](https://github.com/cmulv002/resultBrackets/blob/master/scoresheet.PNG?raw=true)

+This is the output of the spreadsheet using the program.
+The output is generated entirely using the python script.
+The specified variables for this project are the names and the brackets